What is an ionized calcium test?

 - malabsorption of calcium

-- vitamin D deficiency
+- a vitamin D deficiency

-- magnesium deficiency
+- a magnesium deficiency

 - high phosphorus levels